 #2 The my-kid-could-do-no-wrong parents

 Some parents believe their children are saints and will not behave badly at school.
-When teachers out of respect and concern update parents about the unacceptable behaviours of the child, the My-kid-could-do-no-wrong parents never agree.
-For them, the children are well trained at home and so that is the same behaviour they put up.
-The fact is, most often, school children have one or more behaviours for the environment they find themselves in.
-Such students may soon no have enough of the teacher’s attention should they misbehave again.
+When teachers, out of respect and concern, update parents about the unacceptable behaviours of the child, the my-kid-could-do-no-wrong parents never agree.
+For them, the children are well trained at home, and so that is the same behaviour they put up.
+The fact is, most often, school children have one or more behaviours in the environment they find themselves in.
+Such students may soon no longer have enough of the teacher’s attention should they misbehave again.

 #3 The Showoff parents

-The Showoff Parent is another type of parents teacher don’t like for principled reasons that may be misunderstood.
+The showoff parent is another type of parent that teachers don’t like for principled reasons that may be misunderstood.

-These are mums and dads who are constantly trying to show extravagance, wealth, posh life and so radiate the same through their children.
+These are mums and dads who are constantly trying to show extravagance, wealth, and a posh life, and so radiate the same through their children.
 They want their children to feel overly loved and so pamper them with many material things for school.

 #4 The dismissive parents